ChenAnZong/haoshiyou-bot/Readme.md

   - [ ] Post to Haoshiyou-Server with extracted information, and create account.

 * Management Function
-  - [ ] Kick a group member if received kicking instruction from a group admin
+  - [X] Kick a group member if received kicking instruction from a group and add blacklist
+  - [X] Honor black list in the remarks